buerki/SubString/README.md

 		substring.sh -f 2-gram.lst 3-gram.lst 4-gram.lst

 Now the n-grams appear in the order of frequency.
 To see processing information, the -v option can be invoked.
 While the -v option is active, the result will not be displayed on screen.
 Instead, the result is put in an output file in the current working directory: 2.lst-4.lst.substrd.
 The default name for the consolidated list ends in .substrd, but depending on the input lists, the preceding part of the name will be different.
 It is possible to specify where the output list should go and how it should be named by invoking the -o option followed by output file name (and a path if desired).
 This holds regardless of whether the -v option is active.
-Here's an example:
+Here's an example: (the $HOME/Desktop directory will not work under Cygwin; use something like `./OUT.lst` instead to place the ouput file in the current directory.)

 	substring.sh -vo $HOME/Desktop/OUT.lst 2-gram.lst 3-gram.lst 4-gram.lst